Lucid's Philosophy on Acoustic Musical Recordings

 so that the quiet parts are not 'too quiet', or so that applause between

-songs doesn't 'tear the listener's head off' (depending upon microphone
+songs doesn't sound too loud (depending upon microphone

 positions, clapping is often much louder